 Notes

-- Want to spice things up?
-Try adding a dash of hot sauce or cayenne pepper to your sloppy joes.
-Or, dice a jalapeno and add with your onions and bell pepper.
+- Add some heat: Try adding a dash of hot sauce or cayenne pepper to your sloppy joes.
+Dice a jalapeno and add with your onions and bell pepper.

-- If adding mushrooms, add with the onions and bell pepper.
+- Want to add mushrooms?: Cook them with the onions and bell pepper.

-- Leftovers will keep for 2-3 days in the refrigerator in a well sealed container.
+- Storage: Leftovers will keep for 2-3 days in the refrigerator in a well sealed container.

 How could I make this into a casserole?
 Would it be good with rice or pasta?